wcmc-its/ReCiter/README.md

 ### Prerequisites
 - Java 1.8
 - Latest version of Maven.
-To install Maven, execute `brew install maven` and then `mvn clean install`
+To install Maven navigate to the directory where ReCiter will be installed, execute `brew install maven` and then `mvn clean install`

 It is not necessary to install ReCiter in order to use the API.